 This year 826 co-founder Dave Eggers was awarded the prestigious Heinz Award honoring — among other things — his commitment to young people through the 826 chapters.

-2009 — Over 6,000 students participated in our programming during the school year.
-We erected the Young Writers’ Wall to showcase their hard work and spark.
+2009 — We erected the Young Writers’ Wall to showcase our After-School Tutoring students’ hard work and spark.
 The exhibit rotates twice yearly and features five students with a portrait, some writing samples, and rich details that illuminate their personality.

 2010 — The seventh 826 chapter launched in Washington, D.C.
 Our model had grown to serve over 22,000 students annually from coast to coast.